peremunoz/CFG-Simplification/README.md

 # CFG Simplification
- Program that simplify a Context Free Grammar
+ Program that simplifies a Context Free Grammar